New York City Condos for Sale

 Apply for review

-After Elika completes your board package, we’ll forward the finalized application to the condo building’s managing agent.
-The managing agent will then inspect the package to ensure it is complete.
-Your buyer’s agent will forward the application package to the Condominium’s Board of Directors.
-After the board reviews the application, they will approve and issue a waiver to close.
-You’ll be glad to know that there’s no board interview with a condo purchase with a co-op.
+After Elika completes your board package, we’ll forward the application to the condo building’s managing agent.
+The managing agent will inspect the board package to ensure it is complete.
+Your buyer’s agent will forward the application package to the Board of Directors.
+After the board reviews the application, they approve and issue the proposed closing date.
+You’ll be glad to know there’s no board interview with a condo purchase.

 Schedule a Closing

 After board approval and your lender issues the waiver for closing, you can start scheduling a closing day.
-Your attorney will arrange this with the seller’s attorney to find a date that suits both parties.
-You’ll do a final walk-through of the condo before the closing day (or on the same day) to see that everything is as you last saw it.
-Then on closing day, you’ll meet with the seller’s attorney to finalize all documents and hand over any outstanding checks.
+The seller’s attorney will arrange this with the seller’s attorney.
+You’ll find a date that suits both parties.
+On closing day, you’ll meet with the seller’s attorney to finalize all documents and hand over any outstanding checks.
+You’ll do a final walk-through before closing (or on the same day) to see if everything you last saw is in order.

 Unit Ownership Percentage: Primary User vs. Investors